lf-edge/edge-home-orchestration-go/.github/CONTRIBUTING.md

 The `-u` parameter ensures that your branch will now automatically push and pull from the github branch.
 That means if you type `git push` the next time it will know where to push to.

 #### 11. Open a pull request against upstream.
 Go to your repository on github and click "Pull Request", choose your branch on the right and enter some more details in the comment box.
-To link the pull request to the issue put anywhere in the pull comment `#999` where 999 is the issue number.
+To link the pull request to the issue put anywhere in the pull comment `#999` where 999 is the issue number. <br>
+_Please check out if your PR passes through an automatic build verification test provided by our CI system (#138)._

 > Note that each pull-request should fix a single change.